-As shown in Fig.~\ref{fig:sketch}, we consider a flexible plate of span $H$ and length $L$, lying in the vertical plane $(Oxy)$ and immersed in an axial flow of velocity $U$.
+As shown in figure~\ref{fig:sketch}, we consider a flexible plate of span $H$ and length $L$, lying in the vertical plane $(Oxy)$ and immersed in an axial flow of velocity $U$.
 Its flexural rigidity is given by $D=E h^3/12(1-\nu^2)$, where $E$ is the Young's modulus, $h$ the plate thickness and $\nu$ its Poisson's ratio.
-For small lateral deflections $z(x,t)$, the plate motion is driven by the linearized Euler-Bernoulli equation
+For small lateral deflections $z(x,t)$, the plate motion is driven by the linearised Euler-Bernoulli equation

-where $m$ is the mass per unit surface of the plate, $[p](x,y,t)$ is the pressure jump across the plate and the notation $\langle . \rangle$ stands for the average along the span $H$.
+where $m$ is the mass per unit surface of the plate, $p(x,y,t)$ is the pressure jump across the plate and the notation $\langle . \rangle$ stands for the average along the span $H$.
 Equation~(\ref{eq:Euler}) is valid in the limit of an inviscid fluid and for a material of negligible visco-elastic damping.
 In addition the deflection $z$ satisfies clamped boundary conditions at the leading edge: $z(0)=\partial_{x}z(0)=0$ and free boundary conditions at the trailing edge: $\partial^2_{x}z(L)=\partial^3_{x}z(L)=0$.

 Assuming an inviscid flow, the perturbation velocity can be fully described by the vorticity distribution in the flow.
-Vortex-lines are located in the plate and in its wake as sketched on Fig.~\ref{fig:sketch}(b).
-The pressure jump across the plate only depends on the $y$-component of the vorticity $\gamma(x,y,t)$ through the unsteady Bernoulli equation
+Vortex-lines are located in the plate and in its wake as sketched in figure~\ref{fig:sketch}(b).
+The pressure jump across the plate only depends on the $y$-component of the vorticity distribution $\gamma(x,y,t)$ through the unsteady Bernoulli equation

-where $\rho$ is the fluid density.
-As seen from this equation a vorticity distribution of the form $\gamma_{0}(y)\exp[\mathrm{i}(k x- \omega t)]$ with wave velocity $\omega/k=U$ is compatible with a zero pressure jump and is indeed the distribution of vorticity in the wake.
+where $\rho$ is the fluid density and $\gamma$ has the dimension of a velocity (i.e. a circulation per unit length).
+As seen from this equation a vorticity distribution of the form $\gamma_{0}(y)\exp[\mathrm{i}(k x- \omega t)]$ with wave velocity $\omega/k=U$ is compatible with a zero pressure jump and is indeed the distribution of vorticity in the wake for small plate deflections.

 In order to couple the vorticity distribution $\gamma$ to the plate deflection $z$, a kinematic condition is enforced on the plate surface which can be written as